centreon/centreon-documentation/en/installation/installation-of-a-central-server/using-centreon-iso.md

 ---
-id: poller-from-iso
+id: using-centreon-iso
 title: Using Centreon ISO
 ---

 ## Step 1: Startup the server

-To install a Centreon Poller, start up your server from the Centreon ISO image in version el7.
+To install Centreon, start up your server from the Centreon ISO image in version el7.
 Start up with **Install CentOS 7**:

 ![image](../assets/installation/01_bootmenu.png)